 If you’re like most people, you might believe that eating healthily with an abundance of vegetables requires a lot of work.
-From meal planning to shopping to buying quality ingredients – it can seem like a huge effort sometimes.
-That’s not to say the effort is not worth it.
-But it is an effort that sometimes seems easier to simply avoid.
+From meal planning to shopping to buying quality ingredients – it can seem like a huge effort.
+That’s not to say the effort isn’t worth it.
+But its an effort that sometimes seems easier to simply avoid.

 Eating the right foods, especially vegetables, is essential to better health.
 But what if you’re not a huge fan of shopping, chopping, and prepping?
 Often the things that are the best at keeping us healthy and nourished aren’t always on the easiest path to take.
 It takes some skill building, practice, and trial and error to find your sweet spot for adding health into your day, every day.
 One great place to start is by finding some simple ways to add more vegetables into your day.

 Here are my FOUR favourite ways TO Add MORE vegetables into your day: